 If you’ve been searching online for wildlife vet opportunities to gain some in-person, practical experience, you may be restricted by the cost or quality of the options out there.
 For this reason, we’ve designed an exclusive package just for vets-in-training that is both affordable and of high quality.
 It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts while not sacrificing on some of the fantastic food and accommodation that South Africa has to offer.

-Sunday arrival (20th June, 4th July or 8th August) into Johannesburg OR Tambo Airport where you will be collected by our team.
+Sunday arrival (20th June, 4th July or 8th August) into Johannesburg OR Tambo Airport where you will be collected by our team (please arrive by 10:30am on your arrival day in order to meet our transfer time).

 Contact us for details and coordinating flight arrivals and departures